Canada's Chinese EV import quota system explained - 49,000 vehicles per year

 Canada customs inspection for imported Chinese electric vehicles

-Pricing for Chinese EVs entering Canada will be shaped by three factors: the 6.1% tariff, shipping and logistics costs from China ($1,000 to $2,500 per vehicle), and margin structure.
+Pricing will be shaped by three factors: the 6.1% tariff, shipping and logistics costs from China ($1,000 to $2,500 per vehicle), and margin structure.
 The resulting landed cost still gives Chinese automakers significant room to price below comparable domestic or European options.
+One thing to be clear on: the permit system does not publish a simple per-import affordability filter.
+The Canada-China framework says 50% of quota access is intended to support affordable EVs priced at or below C$35,000 by 2030, but that should not be read as an immediate 2026 per-permit rule without updated guidance from Global Affairs Canada.

 Grizzl-E Classic Level 2 EV Charger (40A)